Welcome to Falcon Class!

 Be The Best You Can Be

 To encourage children to become independent and effective learners we will be thinking about ways to show the 5rs - resourcefulness, reflective thinking,reasoning, resillience and responsibility.

-At the start the new year, the children made their new Class Charter.
-This includes the Rights they have and with that the responsibilities.
-E.g We have the Right to be heard and the responsibility to listen.
+At the start the new school year, the children made their new Class Charter.
+This includes the RIGHTS they have as well as the RESPONSIBILITIES.

 Year 3/4 spelling list: http://ludgvan.cornwall.sch.uk/wp-content/uploads/2017/01/year-3-4-spellings.pdf